How to use a prompt template in VS Code

 Implement Feature

-Instruct the Team Lead to implement a specific task from the post-MVP roadmap with full orchestration, validation, and traceability.
+Instruct the Team Lead to implement a specific task from your roadmap with full orchestration, validation, and traceability.

 Team Lead (OpenCastle) · Variables: {{roadmapTask}}